Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

     var tween = new fTween.Tween( to, 3 );

 As you can see, the `from` object has not been supplied because it is completely optional.
-Even if you supply an incomplete `from` object, the missing properties will be created on it with `0` (or an object that contains zeros) as value.
+Even if you supply an incomplete `from` object, the missing properties (in comparison with the ones in the `to` object) will be created on it with `0` (or an object that contains zeros) as value.

-### 3/
+### 3/ Tween instances directly, with dynamic properties

 The `from` object can also be instances like an actor:

     class TweenBehavior extends Sup.Behavior {
         awake() {
+            var tween = new fTween.Tween(
+                this.actor,
-            var tween = new fTween.Tween( this.actor, { position: { x: 10, y: -5, z: 0 } }, 3 );
+                { position: { x: 10, y: -5, z: 0 } },
+                3
+            );
         }
     }

 In this case, there is a catch, because actors don't have a `position` property.
-But they have two functions named `setPosition()` and `getPosition()` that are used to set and get its position.
+But they have two functions named `getPosition()` and `setPosition()` that are used to get and set its position.

-So when the name of a property in the `to` object match the name of a couple of setter/getter functions (the functions that begin by `set` or `get`) in the `from` object, the property is not created on it as in the second example: the value of the property is set/get via the functions instead.
+So when the name of a property in the `to` object match the name of a couple of getter/setter functions (the functions that begin by `get` or `set`) in the `from` object, the property is not created on it as in the second example: the value of the property is get/set via the functions instead.

 It means that this example would effectively move the actor from its current position to `{10,-5,0}` because its position is automatically set on each update of the tween.
 Pretty handy!

+--
+For comparison, here is the code you would need to achieve that if you used the `TWEEN`/`SPTWEEN` module or the `Tween` actor component.

+    class TweenBehavior extends Sup.Behavior {
+        awake() {
+            // setup
+            var currentPos = this.actor.getPosition();

+            var self = this;
+            var onUpdate = function() {
+                self.actor.setPosition( this );
+            }

+            // with TWEEN:
+            new TWEEN.Tween( currentPos )
+            .to( { x: 10, y: -5, z: 0 }, 3000 )
+            .onUpdate( onUpdate )
+            .start();

+            // this also require to call TWEEN.update() or tween.update() as often as possible in order for the tween to update.
+            // note that with SPTWEEN, the same code is needed but the manuall update isn't

+            // with the Tween actor component:
+            new Tween( this.actor, currentPos )
+            .to( { x: 10, y: -5, z: 0 }, 3000 )
+            .onUpdate( onUpdate )
+            .start();
+            // using the TWeen actor component makes the tween update automatically }
+    }

+The advantage of using fTween is event greater when you want to tween several properties at the same time :

+    // with fTween:
+    var to = {
+        position: { x: 10, y: -5, z: 0 },
+        localEulerAngles: { x: 10, y: -5, z: 0 },
+    };

+    var tween = new fTween.Tween( this.actor, to, 3);

+    // with TWEEN:
+    var currentPos = this.actor.getPosition();
+    var currentAngles = this.actor.getLocalEulerAngles();
+    var from = {
+        posX: currentPos.x, posY: currentPos.y, posZ: currentPos.z,
+        angleX: currentAngles.x, angleY: currentAngles.y, angleZ: currentAngles.z
+    }
+    var to = {
+        posX: 10, posY: -5, posZ: 0,
+        angleX: 10, angleY: -5, angleZ: 0,
+    }

+    var self = this;
+    var onUpdate = function() {
+        self.actor.setPosition( new Sup.Math.Vector3( this.posX, this.posY, this.posZ ) );
+        self.actor.setLocalEulerAngles( { x: this.angleX, y: this.angleY, z: this.angleZ } ) ); // this also works with a simple object instead of a Vector3
+    }

+    new TWEEN.Tween( from )
+    .to( to, 3000 )
+    .onUpdate( onUpdate )
+    .start();

 ### 4/